-- Justification for Off-Campus Research: Why this off-campus research is critical to your dissertation
+- Why this off-campus research is critical to your dissertation

 Address your research description to an audience of intelligent reviewers who may not be familiar with your field.
-Clearly explain the importance of your research to a lay audience.
+Clearly explain the importance of your research.
 Do not use jargon or technical, field-specific terminology.

 Depending on your field of study, include:

 - A summary of key literature

 - Frame of reference for your study

 - Description of the data or other materials which will be/have been collected and analyzed